alloncm/MagenBoot/README.md

 ## Tools

-The repo also contains a python script to encode a tile data binary file in order to inclde it in a small bootrom program (256 bytes).
+The repo also contains a python script to encode a tile data binary file in order to inclde it in the small bootrom program (256 bytes).